How Mads Created Cyber Security Awareness For DTU Biosustain

 Mads thinks the Awareness training works well.

 “Generally, I think the concept of awareness training is genius.
-I believe there’s a big percentage of people where the level of IT knowledge is below what we expect it to be, what we believe the normal baseline of knowledge should be.
-It’s nice for me to see that we can increase the level of knowledge.”
+I believe a lot of our employees' IT knowledge is below the level that we expect it to be.
+It’s nice for me to see that the IT department can increase the level of knowledge.”

 Mads believes that the concept works, but there are many vendors out there who do Awareness training.
 So why did he choose CyberPilot?